Reducing Pregnancy Stress

 Pregnancy offers a unique opportunity to perceive and review your daily lives.
 Everyone wants to avoid unnecessary pain and suffering.
 Simple daily choices can not only reduce pregnancy discomforts and stress but also work to improve your birth and postpartum experience.
 For example, posture and body mechanics: by switching out your office chair for an exercise ball you can strengthen your core muscles and align your baby in utero, therefore, reducing pregnancy and birth discomforts.
 In labor, a strong core facilitates movement, which when combined with an aligned baby will help the baby to descend and be born with less pain and in a shorter period of time.

 Other ways to reduce pregnancy stress can include:

 - Proper nutrition supports a healthy baby, and placenta, and can reduce tearing at delivery.

 - Sitting upright and not slouching at the desk or on the couch at the end of the day, helps the baby to find the right direction out, reducing birth complications.

 - Exercise can provide an outlet for stress and help to increase your body’s coping mechanisms for pregnancy and delivery.

 - Listening to your body when it is sore or is in pain.
 Pregnant women should not experience pain.
 If your body is hurting seek out a chiropractor, physical therapist, acupuncturist, or massage therapist for an assessment.

 - Meditation helps to teach the body how to take deep breaths, oxygenating all the tissues to support the mother and the baby.
 Consider a meditation app like Insight Timer or Headspace.

-- Laughter, cuddling and spending time with ones you care about can about increases oxytocin in the body which prepares the body for birth.
+- Laughter, cuddling, and spending time with ones you care about can about increase oxytocin in the body which prepares the body for birth.